Your Typeform Is Not the Problem. Your Missing Follow-Up Is.

 But the team should get more than a row.

-An adaptive voice form lets the respondent answer naturally.
+An adaptive voice conversation lets the respondent answer naturally.

 Then it asks the follow-up that fits the answer.